Panelized Vs. Modular Homes: Sidestepping Supply Chain Woes

 • On-site construction time is limited by the fact the majority of construction happens off-site (which usually takes several months)

-• Because the home is completely prefabricated, costs are easier to predict while the cost coming out of the factory may be predictable, site, foundation, and cost to finish the building onsite have the same exposure to market fluctuations as stick or panel building.
+• Because the home is completely prefabricated, costs are easier to predict, while the cost coming out of the factory may be predictable, site, foundation, and cost to finish the building onsite have the same exposure to market fluctuations as stick or panel building.

-But given the state of the industry and the building materials supply chain issues, these benefits are hard to realize, making modular construction a harder sell.
+However, given the state of the industry and the building materials supply chain issues, these benefits are hard to realize, making modular construction a harder sell.

 The building materials construction supply chain is where the real hold-up is.
-In short, many of the same supply chain issues home builders faced during the pandemic still persist, and it's tough to say when they'll end.
+In short, many of the same supply chain issues home builders faced during the pandemic persist, and it's tough to say when they'll end.

 For the foreseeable future, new build projects will still face issues in sourcing materials.
 In modular construction, this presents a much bigger problem, as a delay with a single component can completely stop work on a project.
 In addition, what material inventory is immediately available comes at a high(er) premium, driving up a project's costs.

 Compounding matters further – modular homes are in demand.
-In normal times, excessive demand is the kind of problem any custom home builder hopes to have.
+In normal times, excessive demand is a problem any custom home builder hopes to have.
 However, with supply chain shortfalls, many committed future modular homeowners find themselves on a waitlist.
 The waiting period can last well beyond a year, undoing any potential to reap the benefits of modular building's faster construction times when compared to stick building.
 For builders, this means answering “How long does it take to build a custom home” harder.

 So where do hopeful custom homeowners turn?